slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 was published and, if not, just use the arXiv data to construct our own bibliography entry instead.
 By default, my keybinding for this acts on the primary selection, so I merely have to highlight the link, press `M-o a`, sit back, and enjoy the show.
-The following gif hopefully helps drive home the point, also showcasing the format of a not yet published paper and a published one.
+The following gif should help drive home the point, also showcasing the format of a not yet published paper and a published one.

 <img class="pure-img" src="./arXiv-citation.gif">